anubhavmaity/Ag-News-Category-Classifier/README.md

 You can read about the AG News Corpus here http://xzh.me/docs/charconvnet.pdf

-We trained models with three below variants of data
+We trained models with three below variants of data fields
 1. Title and Description
 2. Only Description
 3. Only Title

-**Classifier Accuracy:**
+**Language Model Accuracy:**

-The accuracy for points 1 is 92%.

-The accuracy for point 2 is 93%.
-The accuracy for point 2 is slightly better than of point 1.

-The accuracy for point 3 (85%) is the lowest as the title of news are mostly cryptic in nature and determining the category from the same is difficult.

 The language model's accuracy for the three variants are as follows